 Archery is an accessible sport for all ages, gender and abilities using different styles of equipment for competitive and recreational sport.
 With its background as a weapon and tool for hunting, Archery grew into a sport now enjoyed widely around the world.

-Through strong collaborative partnerships, sound professional management, and creation of an organization-wide culture of excellence, Archery Canada has supported our athletes to be consistent podium contenders and has increased participation in every kind of archery.
+Through strong collaborative partnerships, sound professional management, and creation of an organization-wide culture of excellence, Canada is a nation of archers and consistent podium contenders.

 Who we serve

 Archery Canada serves a number of stakeholders.
 The organization is committed to working in close alignment with its provincial and territorial partners to deliver world-class programs and services to athletes, coaches, and officials.
 Over 8,000 archers are registered with AC through one of 9 Provincial and 2 Territorial Member organizations, with close to 8,000 more who participate at a program in one of the registered clubs as a guest.

 All Archery Canada affiliated archery clubs are members of their PTSO.
 These clubs uphold the values of Archery Canada and its Members and adhere to the best practices of safe sport and professional development of coaches and officials.